triton-inference-server/hugectr_backend/samples/dcn/README.md

 ## 4. Running DCN Client
 The Client libraries image are available in the NVIDIA container repository at the following location: https://ngc.nvidia.com/catalog/containers/nvidia:tritonserver.

 The client tags are <xx.yy>-py3-clientsdk, Where <xx.yy> is the version that you want to pull.For stability considerations, we recommend using 20.10.
-HugeCTR backend provided a client example for your reference, The input data is generated in `1.Download the dataset and preprocess` part.
+HugeCTR Backend provided a client example for your reference, The input data is generated in `1.Download the dataset and preprocess` part.

 If the key value type of the embedding table is I64, please change the **dtype** of "CATCOLUMN" input data from "**uint32**" to "**int64**" in dcn_client.py.